 Realtor.com is owned by Move.com, whose parent company is the publicly held mass media and publishing company News Corp, owner of assets such as Dow Jones & Company, publisher of The Wall Street Journal.
 The company has a long-standing partnership with the National Association of Realtors (NAR), the largest trade association in the real estate industry.

-The Housing 2020 Forecast by Realtor.com uses criteria such as supply and demand, home sales, and affordability to rank each major real estate market in the U.S. Macro economic factors used in the housing forecast include GDP, monetary policy and the Federal Reserve’s effect on mortgage interest rates, employment, consumer confidence, and the general economic outlook for the U.S.
+The Top Housing Markets for 2021 forecast by Realtor.com uses criteria such as supply and demand, home sales, and affordability to rank each major real estate market in the U.S. Macro economic factors used in the housing forecast include GDP, monetary policy and the Federal Reserve’s effect on mortgage interest rates, employment, consumer confidence, and the general economic outlook for the U.S.